alvinchow86/sqlalchemy-postgres-bigint-id/README.md

 That's it for the one-time setup!

-Now in your SQLAlchemy ORM definitions, just use the custom BigID type.
+Now in your SQLAlchemy ORM definitions, just use the custom BigIntegerID type.
 It is identical to the `BigInteger` type, but doing this allows this library to detect cases where you want to register it with the Big ID postgres generation function.

 ```
-from sqlalchemy_bigint_id.types import BigID
+from sqlalchemy_bigint_id.types import BigIntegerID

 class Foo(Base):
     __tablename__ = 'foo'
-    id = Column(BigID, primary_key=True)
+    id = Column(BigIntegerID, primary_key=True)
     ...
 ```